Plan Your Finances

 Housing loan

-To finance your flat purchase, you may choose to get a housing loan from HDB or a financial institution (FI) regulated by the Monetary Authority of Singapore.
+To finance your flat purchase, you may choose to take a housing loan from HDB or a financial institution (FI) regulated by the Monetary Authority of Singapore.

-As the purchase of a flat is a long-term commitment and payment of the monthly instalments can stretch up to 25 years or more, it is important to exercise prudence and ensure that the monthly payment is what you can sustain in paying.
+As the purchase of a flat is a long-term commitment and payment of monthly mortgage instalments can stretch up to 25 years or more, it is important to exercise financial prudence so that you can sustain the monthly payments.

 Housing loan from HDB